VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/InputMarkPushMessageReadType.md

 # InputMarkPushMessageReadType ==~object~==

-The `InputMarkPushMessageReadType` defines the input structure for marking a push message as read.
+This type defines the input structure for marking a push message as read.

 ## Fields